-Theological Research Exchange Network (TREN) not only provides easily searchable citations for 5,800 project reports and dissertations from a number of theological schools in the United States and Canada but also furnishes a form for ordering these resources in paper, microfiche, or electronically.
+TREN Theological Research Exchange Network

+TREN not only provides easily searchable citations for thousands of project reports and dissertations from a number of theological schools in the United States and Canada but also furnishes a form for ordering these resources in paper, microfiche, or electronically.
+Be aware, however, that TREN also contains other materials, especially conference papers.
+You need to keep that in mind while searching in TREN.